CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger phrases like 'gamma performance', 'gamma slow', 'gamma latency', 'gamma optimization', 'gamma speed'.
-These are terms users would naturally say when experiencing performance issues with Gamma integrations.
+It lists comprehensive natural trigger phrases ('gamma performance', 'gamma slow', 'gamma latency', 'gamma optimization', 'gamma speed') that a user would plausibly say, with good synonym coverage.

 Distinctiveness Conflict Risk